Protesters rally at Supreme Court as justices hear landmark abortion case - NewsBreak

 “Today’s Hanukkah, so I think there’s nothing more fitting than being here saying we’re fighting for our religious freedom during a holiday that’s all about fighting for our religious freedom,” Katz said.

-The post Protesters rally at Supreme Court as justices hear landmark abortion case appeared first on Kansas Reflector .
+The post Protesters rally at Supreme Court as justices hear landmark abortion case appeared first on Georgia Recorder .

 Comments / 0